-If your Pinterest reach suddenly drops, your first thought is probably:“Is my account dead?”
+If your Pinterest pins stop getting reach, your first thought is probably: “Is my account dead?”

 I learned this the hard way.
 My monthly views dropped sharply after I stopped uploading pins for just one week.
 No niche change.
 No spam.
 No mistakes — just broken consistency.
 Pinterest reacted immediately.